hallonpie/CompareSrings/README.md

 # CompareSrings
-Nice to have tool to quickly compare hash values
+  *Nice to have tool for quickly compareing two hash values.
+  *Simple and easy to use.